secondlife/dullahan/README.md

 * HTML/JavaScript based user interfaces E.G. a tablet based paradigm for VR
 * Integration with JavaScript for automated site testing
 * Web page contents analysis - E.G:
-    * Capture images the most popular 500 web pages and count the top 5 colors in each.
+    * Capture images from the most popular 500 web pages and count the top 5 colors in each.
     * Capture a Google Maps traffic map of where you live for 24 hours and see how *really* miserable your commute is :)
 * Web page capture to an image or a PDF file
 * Lots more I haven't thought of yet